-This alignment of the public's and the central bank's expectations of future policy actions reduces the magnitude of fluctuations in output and the inflation gap and therefore on the central bank loss.
-The solid line in Figure 4 shows the central bank loss for various degrees of central bank transmission noise, σ_z , when n = 40.
+This alignment of the public's and the central bank's expectations of monetary policy reduces the magnitude of fluctuations in output and the inflation gap and, therefore, on the central bank loss.
+The solid line in figure 6.4 shows the central bank loss for various degrees of central bank transmission noise, σ_z , when n = 40.
 For comparison, the loss assuming that the central bank does not publish interest rate projections is about 1.03.
 The central bank loss is minimized when the transmission noise is zero and rises as σ_z increases.
 Even a noisy central bank signal of policy intentions yields a noticeable improvement in macroeconomic performance over that which would occur absent central bank publication of interest rate projections.

-The benefits of central bank communication of interest rate projections are greatest when the public has relatively little data.
-The dashed line shows the corresponding results for n =80.
+The benefits of central bank communication of interest rate projections are greatest when the public has relatively little data on which to base their estimates of the policy rule.
+The dashed line in figure 6.4 shows the corresponding results for n = 80.
 The benefits of communicating policy intentions are only about one-half as large as when n = 40.
 Of course, in the limit as the sample size increases to infinity, central bank interest rate projections would be superfluous because the public would know the exact policy rule based on past observations of policy actions.

 These results show that when the public is uncertain about how the central bank will respond to economic conditions, publishing interest rate projections can help align private and public expectations of future policy actions and thereby improve macroeconomic performance.
-This finding confirms that of Orphanides and Williams (2004), who, using a simple stylized model, find that the central bank loss is lower when the public knows the monetary policy rule than if they have to estimate the policy rule based on limited data.
+This finding confirms that of Orphanides and Williams (2005), who, using a simple stylized model, find that the central bank loss is lower when the public knows the monetary policy rule than if they have to estimate the policy rule based on limited data.